tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 At this point, while the total voting power is 20, the distance between priorities is 45k.
 It will take 4500 runs for p3 to catch up with p2.

-In order to prevent these types of scenarios, the selection algorithm performs normalization of priorities such that the difference between min and max values is smaller than two times the total voting power.
+In order to prevent these types of scenarios, the selection algorithm performs scaling of priorities such that the difference between min and max values is smaller than two times the total voting power.

 The modified selection algorithm is:

     def ProposerSelection (vset):

-        // normalize the priority values
+        // scale the priority values
         diff = max(A)-min(A)
         threshold = 2 * P
 	    if  diff > threshold: